davidmcclure/intra/README.md

 way, inwardly he began a new life.
 ```

-Generally, it seems that Intra is good at doing "concept" or "theme" searches that layer up a cluster of terms.
+Generally, Intra is good at doing "concept" or "theme" searches that layer up a cluster of terms.
 When I write papers, this is the level of abstraction that I tend to think at.

 ## Todo

-  * A real query parser, which would eliminate the need for different query functions and make it possible to combine different boolean operators.
-For example, queries like:

-    * "natasha AND (pierre OR andrei) NOT anatole"
-    * "natasha AND LIKE (joy OR love OR happy OR smile)"
-    * "hamlet AND LIKE (divine OR holy OR god)"

-  * A hosted, no-registration web application (structurally, like Voyant) that would let users create texts by pasting in a URL or a raw text stream.
-Users could then execute queries and browse the result signals / texts using an in-browser JavaScript application, perhaps using [Richshaw][rickshaw] for plotting.
+  * Rewrite in Scala, for performance.
+  * Instead of using something like MatPlotLib for the UI (simple, brittle), wrap the core searching library in a lightweight web app that can be run locally from the command line, or as a public-facing service.
+(Perhaps [Scalatra][scalatra]?)

 [ipython]: http://ipython.org/
 [pylab]: http://www.scipy.org/PyLab